TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-04-27-Apathy-and-Entrophy-Part-1.md

 "How could you not be having a passion."

-And hence bringing down the morale of already dying soul.
+And hence bringing down the morale of already lost soul.

 Some month backs, I came across this video debating on wheather passion really matters to succeed in life.
-The narrator there says, Your engagement in your work, your productivity and happiness depends on 3 main factors: Creativity, Control, Impact.
+The narrator there says, Your engagement in your work, your productivity and happiness depends on 3 main factors: _Creativity, Control, Impact._